Creating your own sourdough starter is the first step in adding fermented goodness to all of your baking needs!

 How to Make a Sourdough Starter

-To make your very own starter, simply mix together a small amount of flour with well water or declorinated water.
+To make your very own starter, simply mix together two cups of flour with two cups of room temperature well water or dechlorinated water.

 It’s the combination of these microorganisms, wild yeasts and a “food” such as the grain starches, that enable the fermentation and create the starter.

 Stir the mixture until smooth – it should be liquid and pourable, yet thick enough to cling to a spoon.

 One of the coolest things about sourdough starters is that the complexity and texture will change over time – will age like a fine wine.